 Read this article to understand how the HLOOKUP function works in Google Sheets.

 Check this article to learn how to use the DATE formula in Google Sheets: DATE Function in Google Sheets: Explained

 You can use the WORKDAYS or NETWORKDAYS functions depending on your purpose.

-If you don’t get the right answer to your question in this article or you have other questions related to date and/or time, you may find the answers in the following articles.
+If you don’t get the correct answer to your question in this article or have other questions related to date and/or time, you may find the answers in the following articles.

 Formulas related to dates